ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

-5. Define the terms likelihood and log-likelihood of a discrete random variable X given a fixed parameter of interest $\gamma$.
+Q. Define the terms likelihood and log-likelihood of a discrete random variable X given a fixed parameter of interest $\gamma$.
 Give a practical example of such scenario and derive its likelihood and log-likelihood.

 <details><summary><b>Answer</b></summary>